Virginia House recount underway; could affirm GOP majority

 Virginia’s top elections official, Chris Piper, has said the recounts are unlikely to change the outcomes of the races because of the size of the margins.
 If both Askew and Mugler were declared winners through the recounts, the House would be tied 50-50, forcing Democrats and Republicans to hash out a power-sharing agreement.

-Askew currently trails Republican Karen Greenhalgh by 127 votes out of 28,413 counted.
-Mugler trails Republican A.C.
+Askew went into the recount trailing Republican Karen Greenhalgh by 127 votes out of 28,413 counted.
+Mugler trailed Republican A.C.
 Cordoza by 94 votes out of 27,388 counted.
 The Associated Press hasn’t called either race.

 Both Mugler and Askew are incumbent freshmen who were first elected in 2019, when Democrats flipped both the House and Senate.